txt/se17/doc/reviewa.md

 Surveys

--    What are 3 privacy concerns of participants in a survey?
+-    An individual in a survey has three rights.
+In 2 lines (each) describe two survey procedures: one that maintains and one that violates
+     -   a subject’s right not to participate.
+     -   a subject’s right to privacy.
+     -   a subject’s right to be forgotten.
 -    For each of the following, use 2-5 lines to define and describe:
      -  Semi-structured or structured interviews
      -  Questionaires
      -  Focus groups
      -  Think aloud
-     -  data analysis
+     -  Data analysis (using data mining)
--    Pick any two of (2a,2b,2c,2d,2e) and describe how one can be **better** than the other.
+-    Pick any two of the above survery methods  and describe how one can be **better** than the other.
--    Pick any two of (2a,2b,2c,2d,2e) and describe how one can be **worse** than the other.
+-    Pick any two of the above survey methods and describe one can be **worse** than the other.
--    In 2 lines (each) describe survey procedure (5a) and procedure (5b) that maintains or violates a subject’s right not to participate.
--   In 2 lines (each) describe survey procedure (6a) and procedure (6b) that maintains or violates a subject’s right to privacy.
--   In 2 lines (each) describe survey procedure (7a) and procedure (7b) that maintains or violates a subject’s right to be forgotten.

-[9:59]
-Review Ques 1/12/2017

-[9:59]
-1)    What is the V diagram for s/w engg?
-Describe its component.
+Stakeholders

-2)    Who are stake holders?
+-   Who are stake holders?
-3)    What is non functional requirement of stakeholders?
+-   What is non functional requirement of stakeholders?
-4)    Assume you are assigned to develop a website of CSC department.
+-   Assume you are assigned to develop a website of CSC department.
 Describe different solution for different stakeholders.
-5)    What is feature option?
+-   What is feature option?
 Assume you have to design the architecture of a mobile phone.
 What will be the feature options in this context?